Justin-jay-Kirkman/satellite-simulation/README.md

 #### Priority List

-Normally I would use a Kanban project like in `https://kanbanflow.com/` to manage the priorities and backlog for personal projects but for ease of use and ease of following, I will just update this word document to help give a description of my approach:
+Normally I would use a Kanban project like in `https://kanbanflow.com/` to manage the priorities and backlog for personal projects but for ease of use/reading, I will summarize it here:

 ##### High-Priority